material-motion/tools/issue_policies.md

 ## Milestones

-We use milestones to plan out our work.
+We use GitHub milestones to plan out our work.

 Each project has a "Next release" milestone.
 We cut releases on Wednesdays each week.
 See our [release process](https://material-motion.gitbooks.io/material-motion-team/content/release_process/).